 Reference documents and explanatory notes are indicated in the text using superscript numbers.
-The references and notes are available as bookmarks on the page on which they appear and are listed at the end of each chapter (including web links).
+The references and notes are listed at the end of each chapter (including web links).
 These documents and notes provide information that should be read in conjunction with Planning Policy Wales.